odoo/documentation/content/applications/marketing/events/event_essentials.rst

 Until an event is published, it will remain hidden from public view on the website and registering for it will not be possible.
 To publish an event, navigate to it either from the backend of Odoo through the :guilabel:`Events` application, or access the hidden event page through the frontend as either a priveliged user or administrator.

 If navigating from the backend, go to the event form, and click the :guilabel:`Go to Website` smart button to reach the event page on the website (on the frontend).
-If starting from the frontend , simply navigate to the event page that needs to be published.
+If starting from the frontend, simply navigate to the event page that needs to be published.

 No matter the route, an event page can only be published from the frontend.
 In the upper right corner of the event page on the website, toggle the switch from the red :guilabel:`Unpublished`